 - Run Microsoft’s Exchange Best Practices Analyzer: As an administrator, you could also take help of the Microsoft Exchange Best Practices Analyzer application in evaluating the overall condition and configuration of Exchange servers.
 The application helps in getting information from Active Directory, the registry, performance monitor, and other locations.
 By running this tool, you can easily spot configuration matters that could badly disturb the performance of email server.

 - Examine Antivirus and Anti-spam software: Generally, it is a very common practice to install Exchange-aware antivirus and anti-spyware programs.
 But, you also require to take care of various updates or even upgrades that at times necessitates initial uninstalling of the existing version.
-You require to review Exchange server antivirus and anti-spyware application logs regularly in order to make sure that the security software isn’t having troubles such as unable to perform scans, real-time engine disabled, etc. Any sort of negligence would risk the Exchange server’s performance.
+You require to review Exchange server antivirus and anti-spyware application logs regularly in order to make sure that the security software isn’t having troubles such as unable to perform scans, etc. Any sort of negligence would risk the Exchange server’s performance.